Seaward 26RK: Design

-Operational history
+Reception

 In a 2005 review in Practical Sailor, Darrell Nicholson wrote, "this boat reflects a thoughtful approach to design that increases user comfort, though its sail plan may disappoint more performance-minded sailors.
 The additional space in the cockpit and waterline length are a plus, especially since they add only 200 lbs. to the displacement.
 And we think owners of the 26RK will be pleased at the boat’s ability to gunkhole in bodies of water where deeper draft vessels would be restricted."